 In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award.
-When I later had a novel for adults accepted for publication – an unsettling story intended for adults in the voice of a five-year-old, the idea of a pen name surfaced.
+When I later had a novel for adults accepted for publication – an unsettling story in the voice of a five-year-old intended for adults, the idea of a pen name surfaced.
 By then I had written three more books for children, and so a change of name made a distinction between my children’s fiction and my novels for adults.
 And so, with the publication of ‘Not Thomas’, Sara Gethin was created.

 There are two sides to my writing, and so I use two names

 Read on for more info about Wendy and Sara…

 I grew up in a council house – the very one I was born in – in Llanelli, an industrial town on the coast of west Wales.
 My dad worked in the local tinplate works and my mum looked after us children full-time.
 When I was seven, my parents achieved their hard-saved-for ambition and bought their own place, and my older brother, sister and I moved down the road to a smaller house with no central heating and an outdoor toilet.